 Fusion supports uni-directional, multi-region replication of Solr updates between data centers using Solr’s CrossDC (Cross Datacenter) framework.
 This feature simplifies geo-redundancy and failover by providing a preconfigured Solr plugin (fusion-crossdc-producer) and a dedicated consumer application (fusion-crossdc-consumer) for replaying updates on the target cluster, helping to ensure high availability and business continuity in distributed or hybrid cloud environments.

-This feature is supported in Fusion 5.9.13 and up.
+This feature is supported in Fusion 5.9.13 and later.

 With uni-directional CrossDC, Solr update requests (including indexing, collection, and configset changes) from a primary cluster are mirrored to a secondary cluster using Apache Kafka.
 You can configure which collections and actions are mirrored. source and target data centers